 Tennessee Transfer Pathways

-A student entering a community college in Tennessee who selects one of these majors with accompanying transfer pathway, completes required courses and earns an associate degree can transition as a junior to a Tennessee public university.
-Some specific academic programs may have competitive admissions, but students will be advised about requirements when they first enroll at Pellissippi State.
+A student entering a community college in Tennessee who selects a pathway, completes required courses and earns an associate degree can transition as a junior to a Tennessee locally governed institution.
+Some institutions may have competitive admissions, but students will be advised about requirements when they first enroll in the program at Pellissippi State.

-All earned credit hours outlined on the pathways will apply toward a bachelor’s degree in the same discipline.
-These pathways guarantee admission to all public universities in the state, except for the University of Tennessee, Knoxville, where competitive admission standards will still apply.
+All earned credit hours outlined on the pathways will apply toward a bachelor degree in the same discipline.
+These pathways guarantee admission to all Tennessee locally governed institutions, except for the University of Tennessee, Knoxville, where competitive admission standards will still apply.

 TTPs for the 2020-21 academic year at Pellissippi State: